Accessing Payload Data

 {{#includes collection value}}

-Renders its inner content if value
+Renders its inner content based on the following:

 Iterating Over Values